jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - Digitally signed messages assure the recipient that the message was not altered while in transit; protecting against both malicious modification (third party altering message meaning), and unintentional modification (faults in the communication process)
         - Digital signature process does not provide confidentiality in and of itself (only ensures integrity, authentication, and nonrepudiation)
 - 3.6.6 Digital Non-repudiation
-    - Here non-repudiation refers to methods ensuring certainty about data origins
+    - Here non-repudiation refers to methods ensuring certainty about data origins; in general, the inability to deny
+    - Non-repudiation of origin: sender cannot deny having sent a particular message
+    - Non-repudiation of delivery: receiver cannot say they have received a different message (other than what they actually received)
     - Most common method of non-repudiation is digital signatures
     - Digital signatures rely on certificates
     - If a digital signature was verified with the public key of the sender, then we know that it was created using the sender's private key